|Club Policies & FAQs

 Just register and pay for the session and you'll be added to the roster.
 To register, either call 888.412.2231 or go online.
-Miss the start date?
-No worries.
-You can prorate into the session and join through the fourth week.
-Prices include four or eight sessions at a set time, day, and location.
+Prices include four sessions at a set time, day, and location.
 Makeup sessions are not guaranteed, and sessions are nonrefundable.
 You can transfer into another program once the session has started, but additional charges may apply.
 All transfers are subject to availability.
 To request a transfer, call at 888.412.2231.
 (Transfers cannot be done online.)

 - How do I prep for cycling?